Good migration governance

 Migration Governance and Health in Austria and Uganda

-With this project, adult education courses on Health and Migration at Makerere University, Kampala, Uganda, will be developed and implemented.
+With this project, adult education courses on Health and Migration at Makerere University, Kampala, Uganda, are developed and implemented.

-The courses will focus on the nexus of health and migration in an interdisciplinary approach and in relation to good migration governance.
+The courses focuses on the nexus of health and migration in an interdisciplinary approach and in relation to good migration governance.

-The courses will be designed in close cooperation with stakeholders at international, national and sub-national level.
-They will contribute to better working and living conditions and migration sensitive health care provision in Uganda.
+The courses are designed in close cooperation with stakeholders at international, national and sub-national level.
+They contribute to better working and living conditions and migration sensitive health care provision in Uganda.
 They will improve awareness and knowledge about legal migration to Europe/Austria as well as shed light on the dangers and pitfalls of irregular migration.
-Participants will receive a certificate from Makerere University, Uganda, and the Center for Health and Migration, Austria.
+Participants receive a certificate from Makerere University, Uganda, and the Center for Health and Migration, Austria.

 The project is funded by the Austrian Federal Ministry of the Interior.
-It was developed and will be implemented in partnership with Makerere University, Kampala, Uganda, and the Center for Health and Migration, Vienna, Austria.
+It was developed and is implemented in partnership with Makerere University, Kampala, Uganda, and the Center for Health and Migration, Vienna, Austria.
 The project started in June 2020 and ends in May 2022.